vercel/micro/readme.md

 ### Testing

 Micro makes tests compact and a pleasure to read and write.
-We recommend [ava](https://github.com/sindresorhus/ava), a highly parallel micro test framework with built-in support for async tests:
+We recommend [ava](https://github.com/sindresorhus/ava), a highly parallel Micro test framework with built-in support for async tests:

 ```js
 const micro = require('micro')